 Manufacturers of fixed-height casino chairs design their products to accommodate the “average” person, or roughly 90% of the adult population.
 In other words, 10% of all players will find the chair height to be incorrect.
 Anyone sitting on a gaming stool that is too low will have to stretch upwards to reach the console.
 Alternatively, someone sitting on a stool that is too high will have to stoop down.
 In both instances, this quickly results in muscular pain, particularly in the shoulders and neck.

 Because venue operators typically have machines from multiple manufacturers in their gaming room, the actual height of the playing consoles varies throughout the gaming area.
-When you combine these variations with fixed-height casino chairs, it quickly becomes obvious that the chairs are suitable for only some of the players at some of the machines.
+When you combine these variations with fixed-height casino chairs, it quickly becomes apparent that the chairs are suitable for only some of the players at some of the machines.

 c.
 The machine bases prevent players from sitting closer to the machine